faceyspacey/respond-framework-docs-old/README.md

 A Respond module contains  **routes**, **components**, **reducers**, **middelware** and various configuration **options**.

-Respond modules are encapsulated like React components, but at a *higher level*.
-They give you a birds-eye perspective of important portions of your app.
-They let you define application boundaries more broadly and flexibly than components.
+Respond modules are encapsulated like React components, but at a *higher level* containing *multiple* components, routes, reducers, etc. They give you a birds-eye perspective of important portions of your app.
+They let you define application boundaries more broadly, flexibly and *explicitly* than components.
+This is what we mean by **"macro application boundaries."**

 Because Respond modules are both modular and can encompass *all* aspects of an app, they enable separate developer teams to go off with confidence that they can build large feature sets which will plug in nicely.
+This is what we mean by **"mini Redux apps."**

+> It's common developer wisdom that excellent developer experience, workflow and application extensibility relies on solving complex problems by composing solutions to many small/simple problems.
+AKA the modular "building block" paradigm.

 A minimal module might contain just routes, components and reducers: